Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 ## Lua Scripting

-In case we want more flexibility for processing log entries, we can write our own embedded filters using Lua language.
+In case we want more flexibility for processing records, we can write our own [embedded filters using Lua](https://docs.fluentbit.io/manual/pipeline/filters/lua) language.
 [Lua](https://www.lua.org/) is a highly efficient programming language used mainly for embedded scripting.

 It is very easy to integrated a Lua script into a Fluent Bit configuration.
 First we have to define a FILTER which will call our script: